systematic-magic/AgingPubMed/research_papers_pdf.rst

 **16.2.5.
 Supplementary Materials**

-- Title should be Supplementary Materials - Title case, blue and bold font.
+- Title should be Supplementary Materials - :ref:`Title case<title_case>`, blue and bold font.
 This heading is used for any supplementary information, methods, etc. and should not be confused with the main SUPPLEMENTARY MATERIALS title referred to in 16.2.1.

 .. image:: /_static/suppl_materials_ms_pdf.png
   	:alt: Supplementary materials title